Visioning the Future II: Doctoral Education in the School of Film, Music & Theatre at UCC

 Inês Bento Coelho, Postdoctoral Researcher

 Inês Bento Coelho is a scholar, artist and lecturer.
-She holds a practice-based PhD from The Glasgow School of Art funded by the Portuguese Foundation for Science and Technology (2019).
-Her doctoral research explores choreographic approaches in installation art, focusing on space awareness and performativity within site responsive contexts, working across performance, installation and film.
-Previously, she worked with the University of Glasgow, Central Saint Martins, the Croydon College of Art, the University of Derby, and the Faculties of Fine Arts Lisbon and Porto.
-Currently, she is also a Researcher at The Glasgow School of Art in the Erasmus+ project Advancing Supervision for Artistic Research Doctorates.
+Her current research explores best practices in doctoral education in artistic research degrees, encompassing policies and protocols, supervision, peer-learning and student wellbeing.
+She published Artistic Doctorate Resources with Jools Gilson (2021), a major resource for PhD students and staff.
+Inês holds a practice-based PhD across visual and performing arts funded by the Portuguese Foundation for Science and Technology (The Glasgow School of Art, 2019).
+Her doctoral research explored choreographic approaches in installation art, focusing on space awareness and performativity within site responsive contexts, with a practice spanning across performance, installation and film.
+She has previously taught at University of Glasgow, The Glasgow School of Art, Central Saint Martins, the Croydon College of Art, the University of Derby, and the Faculties of Fine Arts Lisbon and Porto.
+She is currently a Researcher at The Glasgow School of Art in the Erasmus+ project Advancing Supervision for Artistic Research Doctorates.

 Yvon Bonenfant, Head, Department of Theatre, University College Cork